Primary Research Area

 On the Muon g-2 experiment, Pitts leads the effort to develop a high precision clock and control system and is also active on the high speed data acquisition system.

-His service to the high energy physics community includes Chair of the Fermilab Users Executive Committee, member of the National User Facility Organization, and member of the Particle Physics Project Prioritization Panel (P5).
+His service to the high energy physics community includes Chair of the Fermilab Users Executive Committee, and member of the National User Facility Organization, the Particle Physics Project Prioritization Panel (P5), and the Long Baseline Neutrino Commitee (LBNC).
+Pitts currently serves as the Chief Research Officer at Fermilab.

 Professor Pitts is an engaging and gifted teacher.
 He has developed a number of unique courses and has been a leader in presenting science to the public.
-He is dedicated to undergraduate education, serving as Associate Head for Undergraduate Programs (2010-2014).
-Pitts currently serves as Associate Dean for Undergraduate Programs in the College of Engineering.
+He is dedicated to undergraduate education, serving as Associate Head for Undergraduate Programs (2010-2014) and as Associate Dean for Undergraduate Programs in the College of Engineering (2014-2017), and the Vice Provost for Undergraduate Education (2017-2021).
 He has been a leading voice in helping physics students identify career paths and is extremely active in the Conference for Undergraduate Women in Physics series, serving as Chair of the National Organizing Committee in 2015.

 - University of Illinois University Scholar